rafiulislam46/project-first/README.md

 If NEXT_PUBLIC_SUPABASE_URL and NEXT_PUBLIC_SUPABASE_ANON_KEY are present, the app will:

-- Use Supabase Auth for user sessions (cookies via @supabase/auth-helpers-nextjs).
+- Use Supabase Auth for user sessions (server client via @supabase/ssr).
 - Store user profiles and saved assets in Postgres.
 - Provide server adapters for plan/credits and saving assets.
 - Fall back to local mock storage when env vars are missing.